Raghuraj Singh Shakya

 Raghuraj Singh Shakya is an Indian politician and a member of 16th Legislative Assembly of Uttar Pradesh of India.
 He represents the Etawah constituency of Uttar Pradesh and is a member of the Bhartiya Janata Party.

-On 27 January 2017, Shakya resigned from his position believing that Mulayam Singh Yadav was being humiliated in the recent dispute between Mulayam and Akhilesh Yadav.

-On 7 February 2022, Raghuraj Singh Shakya joins Bhartiya Janata Party.
+On 7 February 2022, Raghuraj Singh Shakya joined Bhartiya Janata Party.

 Political career

 Shakya has been a member of the 16th Legislative Assembly of Uttar Pradesh.
 Since 2012, he has represented the Etawah (Assembly constituency) and is a member of the Samajwadi Party.
 In 2012 elections he defeated Bahujan Samaj Party candidate Mahendra Singh Rajpoot by a margin of 6,264 votes.